PyEllips/pyElli/paper/paper.md

 Now, the cauchy model is created by using the `Cauchy` class.
 Each dispersion has it's own class and you'll find a list of different dispersions in our documentation [link_to_dispersions].
 It is important to note that there are two types of parameters for dispersions.
-**Single parameters**, which only appear once in the formula, e.g., `n0` and `n1` are single parameters and **repeated parameters** which represent one element of a sum and may be used in an arbitrary number.
+**Single parameters**, which only appear once in the formula, e.g., `n0` and `n1` are single parameters and **repeated parameters** which represent one element of a sum and may be used in an setwise arbitrary amount.
 Single parameters are added to the class constructor, like `Cauchy(param1, ...)` and repeated parameters are added via the `.add(...)` method, like `Sellmeier().add(A=param_a, B=param_b)`.
-The possible single and repeated parameters for each dispersion are listed in the documentation.
+The available single and repeated parameters are listed in the documentation for each dispersion.
-Since we are using a cauchy dispersion here, we only need to specify single parameters.
+We are using a cauchy model here, which only takes single parameters.
+Therefore, we pass all parameters to the class constructor.
-Subsequently, the `.get_mat()` function is called to automatically convert the dispersion into an isotropic material.
+Subsequently, the `.get_mat()` function is called on the created object to automatically convert the dispersion into an isotropic material.

 ```python
 SiO2 = elli.Cauchy(